 This paper provides contributions to both theoretical and experimental research on FCS.
 Its theoretical contribution is its use of control theory to formally prove the stability of HiDRA.
-Its experimental contribution is to evaluate empirically how HiDRA works for a real-time distributed target tracking application built atop The ACE ORB (TAO) (Schmidt et al. 1998), which is an implementation of Real-time CORBA (Object Management Group 2002).
-Our experimental results validate our theoretical claims and show that HiDRA yields desired system resource utilization and high QoS despite fluctuations in resource availability and demand by efficient resource management and coordination for multiple types of resources.
+Its experimental contribution is to evaluate empirically how HiDRA works for a real-time distributed target tracking application built atop The ACE ORB (TAO) [12], which is an implementation of Real-time CORBA [13].
+Our experimental results validate our theoretical claims and show that HiDRA yields predictable and high-performance resource management and coordination for multiple types of resources.

-The remainder of the paper is organized as follows: Sect.
-2 describes the architecture and QoS requirements of our DRE system case study; Sect.
-3 explains the structure and functionality of HiDRA; Sect.
-4 formulates the resource management problem of our DRE system case study described in Sect.
-2 and presents an analysis of HiDRA; Sect.
-5 empirically evaluates the adaptive behavior of HiDRA for our DRE system case study; Sect.
-6 compares our research on HiDRA with related work; and Sect.
-7 presents concluding remarks.
+The remainder of the paper is organized as follows: Section 2 describes the architecture and QoS requirements of our DRE system case study; Section 3 explains the structure and functionality of HiDRA; Section 4 formulates the resource management problem of our DRE system case study described in Section 2 and presents an analysis of HiDRA; Section 5 empirically evaluates the adaptive behavior of HiDRA for our DRE system case study; Section 6 compares our research on HiDRA with related work; and Section 7 presents concluding remarks.

-2 Case study: target tracking DRE system
+2 Case Study: Target Tracking DRE System

 This section describes a real-time distributed target tracking system that we use as a case study to investigate adaptive management of multiple system resources in a representative open DRE system.
-The tracking system provides emergency response and surveillance capabilities to help communities and relief agencies recover from major disasters, such as floods, hurricanes, and earthquakes.
+The tracking system provides emergency response and surveillance capabilities to help communities and relief agencies recover from major disasters, such as floods, hurricanes, or earthquakes.
 In this system, multiple unmanned air vehicles (UAVs) fly over a pre-designated area (known as an "area of interest") capturing live images.
-The architecture of this distributed target tracking system, which is similar to other reconnaissance mission systems (Loyall et al. 2005) and target tracking systems (Corman 2001, 2002), is shown in Fig. 1.
+The architecture of this distributed target tracking system, which is similar to other reconnaissance mission systems [14] and target tracking systems [15, 16], is shown in Figure 1.